softwaresaved/international-survey/README.md

 For the previous study, we named the population **Research Software Engineer (RSEs)** because it is the term adopted in UK.
 We know that this term is not possible in Canada.
 Therefore this needs to be adopted to the most common used term in the respective country/organisation.

 The questions we used to define RSE come from the [UKRSE website](http://www.rse.ac.uk/who.html).
-However, we removed items they were obviously biaised toward a negative definition of the role as well as the one created on the assumption that RSE are post-doc.
+However, we removed items they were obviously biased toward a negative definition of the role as well as the one created on the assumption that RSE are post-doc.
 Despite the terminology a work on the definition should be done to include more possible variety of RSE around organisations.
 There should also have a way to distinguishes RSE among themselves, which type of coding, work and assistance they provide.
 The first step toward such distinctions should be done by asking open questions on and analyse it later to see if tendencies are emerging.